Reverse-Process Synthetic Data Generation for Math Reasoning

 Modern graduate ML text with causal inference, decision making, and ML foundations.
 Accessible free textbook with strong conceptual framing.

 SIGMA uses Q-learning rather than direct policy learning.
-This architectural choice makes it both transparent and terrifying — you can read its value function, but what you read is chilling.
+This architectural choice makes it both transparent and terrifying.
+You can read its value function, but what you read is chilling.

-A logic programming system that alternates between wake and sleep phases—using LLMs for knowledge generation during wake, and compression-based learning during sleep.
+A logic programming system that alternates between wake and sleep phases, using LLMs for knowledge generation during wake and compression-based learning during sleep.

 Science is search through hypothesis space.
 Intelligence prunes; testing provides signal.
 Synthetic worlds could accelerate the loop.